Feline Saddle Thrombus in Cats: Joey’s Survival Story

 So, I went and picked up my boy and brought him home.
 Anyone who knows me knows I believe wholeheartedly in the body’s ability to heal.
 Once I got him home I got to work.
 I spent the entire day researching and researching some more about feline saddle thrombus, what causes it, and what to do about it.

-Based on my existing knowledge and my research on feline saddle thrombus, I started him on an insane amount of vitamins and minerals, wild salmon oil, and probably the most important, Taurine.
+Based on my existing knowledge and my research on feline saddle thrombus, I started focusing heavily on hydration, vitamins and minerals, wild salmon oil, circulatory support and probably the most important, Taurine.

 I also started him on Nattokinase (an enzyme extracted from fermented soybeans that is shown in studies to dissolve blood clots) to help dissolve the saddle thrombus.